-The State of Minnesota and OAH are committed to hiring individuals with disabilities who can perform the essential job functions with or without reasonable accommodation.
-We will make reasonable accommodations to the physical or mental limitations of a qualified applicant or employee with a disability, unless the accommodation would impose an undue hardship on the Office.
+The State of Minnesota and the OAH are committed to hiring individuals with disabilities who can perform essential job functions with or without reasonable accommodation.
+In accordance with the Minnesota Human Rights Act and the Americans with Disabilities Act, accommodations will be provided to qualified individuals with disabilities when such accommodations are directly related to performing the essential functions of a job, competing for a job, or to enjoy equal benefits and privileges of employment.
 This policy applies to all current employees, employees seeking promotion, and job applicants.